A sprint tri offering a bike and run course closed to traffic, spectacular water views and a fabulous finish in historic Fort Taber Park.

 Families, Friends and Beginners

 Just getting started in triathlon?
-More interested in participating in the race with a friend or family member?
+Want to start the triathlon race in the same wave with a friend or family member?
 This is the category for you!
-Athletes in the Families, Friends and Beginners category will be grouped together in the same wave so you start the race together.
-Athletes in this category will be sent off in the last wave and timed, but will not be eligible for any age group awards.
+Athletes that choose the Families, Friends and Beginners category when registering will be grouped together in the same wave so you can start the race together.
+You will receive all timing splits, but will not be eligible for any age group awards.
 Note that we are offering this category to give people an opportunity to start the race together and athletes in this category are welcomed to stay together throughout the event.
 Questions?
 Ask Mark at info@SunMultisportEvents.com.

-Awards will be given to the top 3 male and female finishers in each Age Group and the Open/Elite category as well as the top 3 in the Athena (females 165+ lbs), Clydesdale (males 220+ lbs) and Splash 'n Dash categories.
-The Splash 'n Dash category is for athletes that swim and run only (no bike).
+Awards will be given to the top 3 male and female triathlon finishers in each Age Group and the top 3 in the Athena (females 165+ lbs), Clydesdale (males 220+ lbs) divisions.
+We will also give awards to the top 3 males and females that race the Duathlon (run-bike-run) and Splash 'n Dash (swim-run).
 All 3 members of the 1st place Mixed, Female and Male relay teams will also receive an award.
 Last not least we will recognize the top three teams in the Team Challenge with $500 cash (1st place), plus complimentary entries into other Sun Multisport races and prizes from our sponsors.

 USA Triathlon Membership:

 The Whaling City Triathlon is a USAT sanctioned event managed by a USAT certified Race Director.
-All athletes must (a) present a valid, current USAT Annual Membership Card at registration OR (b) purchase a 1-day USAT license ($12).
+All athletes must (a) present a valid, current USAT Annual Membership Card at registration OR (b) purchase a 1-day USAT license ($12 until 12/31/15 and $15 thereafter).
 If you are an annual member, but forget to bring your card you will be required to purchase a 1-day license.

-Racers can check-in on Saturday, July 5th from 2:00PM to 5:00PM and Sunday, July 6th from 6:00AM to 7:30AM.
-Check-in will be at the Community Center which is immediately on your right as you enter Fort Taber Park.
+Packet pick-up will take place at Fort Taber park (exact location to be announced) on Saturday, July 2nd from 2:00PM to 5:00PM and Sunday, July 3rd from 6:00AM to 7:30AM.
 All racers must be checked in by 7:30AM on race day.
 The first wave will go off at 8:00 AM.
 The mandatory pre-race meeting will be 7:30AM near transition on the grounds of Fort Taber Park.
+NOTE: There will be no bike mechanic on site during packet pick-up hours on Saturday, but tech support will be available on race morning to help with any last minute minor technical issues (e.g. tires needing inflation, quick derailleur adjustment, etc.).

 All participants may wear a wet suit and be eligible for rankings and prizes if the water temperature is less than 78 degrees F. If the temperature is between 79 and 84 degrees F, participants wearing a wet suit will not receive a ranking or be eligible for awards (they will still receive split times).
 If the temperature exceeds 84 degrees F, no participants will be allowed to wear a wet suit.
 Water temperatures are expected to be less than 78 degrees F. As race day draws near, an exact water temperature read will be communicated to registrants.